 “You are a beautiful girl, I’m sure you’ve had plenty of admirers.
 Thanks for not giving up.”
 He had a sip of his beer.
 “I went to see your mum with Mike.
-She is willing to give us a chance if you will take me back.
-She said it’s up to you.”
+She is willing to give us a chance if you will take me back?”

 I held his gaze for a few seconds and saw something familiar in his eyes.
 Something I recognised from two years ago.